mattulbrich/llreve/reve/reve/README.md

 the preprocessor are supported.
 Notable exceptions are bit operations and floating points.

+The output of the tool is a file in SMT-Lib format that can be sent to to an SMT solver to be solved.
+The solver must support constraint Horn clauses

 There are two (mostly orthogonal) ways to customize the behavior of llrêve:

 ### CLI Arguments